sanisa00/funolympicspayris/README.md

 # FunOlympic Games Online Registration System

 ## Introduction
-The City of Payris is proud to host the upcoming FunOlympic Games in 2024.
-As part of our commitment to delivering a seamless and inclusive experience, we have developed an online registration system.
+[Product Development Scenario]The City of Payris is proud to host the upcoming FunOlympic Games in 2024.
+As part of the commitment to delivering a seamless and inclusive experience, I have developed an online registration system.
 This platform enables global audiences to register, login, and select broadcasts they wish to watch, ensuring the games are accessible to everyone, anywhere.

 ## Features